aleen42/PersonalWiki/Programming/JavaScript/Framework/react/refs_to_components/refs_to_components.md

 }
 ```

-*Notice that: when the referenced component is unmounted and whenever the ref changes, the old ref will be called with `null` as an argument*
+*Notice that: when the referenced component is unmounted and whenever the ref changes, the old ref will be called with `null` as an argument.
+Also when writing refs with inline function expressions as in the examples here, React sees a different function object each time so on every update, ref will be called with null immediately before it's called with the component instance.*